Heart Podcast

 Episodes

-In this episode of the Heart podcast, Digital Media Editor Professor James Rudd is joined by Dr Ify Mordi from the University of Dundee.
-They discuss his publication concerning the outcomes of those diagnosed with heart failure in the community compared to those in the hospital.
-If you enjoy the show, please help us out by leaving us a podcast review wherever you get your podcasts.
-Thanks!
+In this episode of the Heart podcast, Digital Media Editor Professor James Rudd is joined by Dr Elinor Tan from the National University of Singapore.
+They discuss her team's systematic review and meta-analysis of guideline-directed medical therapies in older patients with heart failure and reduced ejection fraction.
+They wanted to understand whether this patient group still benefits from such therapies and the profile of adverse events.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

 Link to published paper:

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Andrew Black from Tasmania, Australia.
-They discuss his paper that systematically reviewed the evidence for RACP clinics.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast.
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Jwan Naser from The Mayo Clinic in Rochester, Minnesota, USA.
+They discuss her study on asymptomatic aortic regurgitation, which suggests it may be less benign than previously believed.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Anvesha Singh from the University of Leicester.
-They discuss her paper on trends in SAVR and TAVI for aortic stenosis over the last two decades and whether outcomes have changed across various sociodemographic groups.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast - it's very helpful to us!
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Marianna Fontana from Royal Free Hospital in London, UK.
+They discuss the current and future state of therapies for ATTR amyloidosis affecting the heart.
+If you enjoy the show, please leave us a supportive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

 Link to published paper:

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Attila Kardos from Milton Keynes University Hospital, UK.
-They discuss his paper on the prognostic potential of stress echocardiography.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast - it's very helpful to us!
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Robin Bouleau from Stockholm, Sweden.
+They discuss his study that aimed to test whether having PVCs but a normal heart was a risk for future AF and stroke.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

 Link to published paper:

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Fielder Camm from Oxford.
-They discuss the current state of cardiology post-graduate training in the UK and why it needs reforming.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast - it's very helpful to us!
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Paulus Kirchhoff from the University of Hamburg in Germany.
+They discuss the concept of device-detected atrial fibrillation and how we should approach anticoagulation in this common patient group.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Kazem Rahimi from the University of Oxford.
-They discuss the evidence base for treating high blood pressure in patients with type 2 diabetes.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast - it's very helpful to us!
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Dr Aernoud Fiolet from Utrecht in the Netherlands.
+They discuss the imaging substudy of the LoDoCo2 trial, which tested colchicine in patients with chronic coronary syndromes.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

-In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Vijay Kunadian from Newcastle, UK.
-They discuss a consensusdocument about advancing access to cardiovascular diagnosis and treatment among women with cardiovascular disease.
-If you enjoy the show, please leave us a podcast review wherever you get your podcast - it's very helpful to us!
+In this episode of the Heart podcast, Digital Media Editor, Professor James Rudd, is joined by Professor Michelle Williams from the University of Edinburgh.
+They discuss the possibility of predicting cardiovascular disease on CT from clinical factors in the SCOT-HEART trial.
+If you enjoy the show, please leave us a positive review wherever you get your podcasts.
+It helps us to reach more people - thanks!

 Link to published paper: